|

 - The text is interpreted and copied to the clipboard.
 A message lets the user know that the text is in the clipboard.
 It can then be pasted into any application.

-Manage OCR languages: By default, OCR supports English, Spanish and French.
+OCR language management: By default, OCR manages French, English and Spanish.
 The language used depends on the parameter passed to Nation.
 To add more languages: - If necessary, download the model for the desired language (read the native OCR documentation).

 - Use OCRLoadLanguage to load the desired language.